Black-Kro/kro-ui/docs/pages/components/button.md

 },

 /**
- * Turns the button into a link
+ * Transforms the button into a link
  */
 href: String,